lukaswhite/email-checker/README.md

 ## Under the Hood

-The package works by fetching the [freemail](https://github.com/willwhite/freemail) package into a local folder, then looking up an email's domain from that data.
+The package works by fetching the [freemail](https://github.com/willwhite/freemail) package using Git into a local folder, then looking up an email's domain from that data.

 Running the update method simply pulls in any changes from the remote Git repository.